sideprotocol/atomic-swap-solidity/spec/README.md

 1. A maker creates an order transaction with selling tokens and the price.
 2. The maker's sell tokens are sent to the escrow address owned by the contract.
 3. The order is saved in contract.
-4. An order expiry will result in a refund of the escrowed tokens.
+4. An order expiry will result in a refund of the escrowed tokens. (will be done by user contract won't automatically do it, we can reuse cancelswap operation for this)

 #### Taking a swap